Sony's WH-1000XM5 headphones are 20 percent off right now

-Sony’s popular Sony WH-1000XM5 noise cancelling headphones are discounted by 20 percent, saving you a respectable $102 off their regular price.
+Sony’s popular Sony WH-1000XM5 noise cancelling headphones are discounted by 20 percent on Amazon, saving you a respectable $102 off their regular price.

-The WH-1000XM5 are known for being very comfortable and feature two processors that control multiple microphones and an auto noise cancelling optimizer that adjusts volume based on weather conditions and the environment.
-The XM5s feature 30mm specially designed drivers for better sound, and four beamforming microphones calibrated to only pick up your voice.
+The WH-1000XM5 are known for being very comfortable and feature two processors that control multiple microphones and feature an auto noise cancelling optimizer that adjusts volume based on weather conditions and the environment.
+The XM5s feature 30mm specially designed drivers for better sound, and four beamforming microphones calibrated only to pick up your voice.

 Other features include ‘360 Reality Audio,’ allowing you to immerse yourself in sound.
 The most notable benefit is the 30-hour battery life on a full charge, and 3-hours hours of battery life after just three minutes of charging.

 Check out this deal here at Amazon.